Melbourne to Bulukumba: Voyagers’ Seamless Guide to Exploring South Sulawesi

 a.
 Private Car or Taxi

 This is the fastest and most comfortable option.
-Travel time is about 3.5–4 hours, and you can enjoy scenic coastal views along the way.
+Travel time is about 3.5 to 4 hours, and you can enjoy scenic coastal views along the way.
 Many hotels or travel agents in Makassar offer car rental or driver services.

 b.
 Bus or Shared Minivan